Collaborative Projects

 Collaborative Project #10: Small Molecule PSMA-Targeted Alpha Therapy

 Despite the expanding array of new targeted agents to treat castration-resistant prostate cancer (CRPC), the disease remains incurable with nearly half of men with this form of PC developing bone metastases at two years.
 Zalutsky et al. focus on 211At (t1/2=7 h), which emits a single α-particle per decay.
 They have a clinical lead, [211At]YF2, and will be translating it over this funding period.
 Radiotheranostics for prostate cancer have contributed to a renaissance in nuclear medicine and promise to add an important new and badly needed modality to managing patients with CRPC – or perhaps patients earlier in their journey with this disease.
 The β-particle emitter, [177Lu]PSMA-617, has recently been approved by the FDA and has seen worldwide use.
 The recent VISION trial demonstrated the utility of [177Lu]PSMA-617 in patients who have completed chemotherapy, showed a prolongation of life with very few adverse effects.
-The TheraP trial tested [177Lu]PSMA-617 head-to-head and proved that the latter was superior to cabazitaxel, the current standard-of-care, and again had fewer side effects.
-Other trials, such as SPLASH, attempt to move [177Lu]PSMA-617 to patients in the pre-chemotherapy state.
-But β-particle emitter are insufficient alone to cure prostate cancer.
+But β-particle emitters are insufficient alone to cure prostate cancer.
 Combination therapies and/or use of a more powerful particle emitter, such as an α-particle emitter, which has high linear energy transfer, may provide better results.
 Early studies with [225Ac]PSMA-617 suggest that.
 However, [225Ac]PSMA-617 tends to promote severe salivary gland toxicity and 225Ac is not readily available in quantities needed to meet demand.
 Zalutsky and the NCBIB intend to combat those issues by producing compounds built on a PSMA-targeting scaffold (PSMA-R2) that does not accumulate in salivary glands and that utilizes the tamer α-particle emitter, 211At, which has only one α-particle emission per decay.